trailofbits/dylint/examples/supplementary/commented_out_code/README.md

 ### Why is this bad?

-Commented code is often meant to be removed, but kept by mistake.
+Commented-out code is often meant to be removed, but kept by mistake.

 ### Known problems

-- Currently only checks for commented out statements in blocks.
+- Currently only checks for commented-out statements in blocks.
 - Does not handle statements spanning multiple line comments, e.g.:

   ```rust